Does your bed support what you do in it?

 Unless you’re trying to get the worst night’s sleep of your life, don’t do these things in bed.

-- Eat – While some of our Facebook friends admitted to noshing on pizza in bed, it’s not a good idea.
+- Eat.
+While some of our Facebook friends admitted to noshing on pizza in bed, some foods should never be eaten in bed.
 Besides the ick factor of crumbs between the sheets, some foods can be difficult to digest and that’s not good news for a good night’s sleep.

-- Watch scary movies – Winding down for a good night’s sleep is almost impossible when you’re watching something that makes you anxious or scared.
+- Watch scary movies.
+Winding down for a good night’s sleep is almost impossible when you’re watching a horror movie that makes you anxious or scared.

 - Pay bills.
 Do we really need to explain why this isn’t a good idea?